allieskahen/allieskahen/README.md

 - 👋 Hi, I’m @allieskahen
 - 👀 I’m interested in cancer epidemiology, toxic exposures, and maternal and child health.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and improving my coding skills in R.
 - 💞️ I’m looking to collaborate on efficient statistical programming strategies for epidemiological research.
 - 📫 How to reach me: connect with me on LinkedIn and send me a direct message.